 When answering this EMT interview question, we recommend that you talk about the importance of being a team player and how your team depends on you to get their job done.
 Also, someone’s life is in your hands, and your ability to perform as quickly as possible is extremely critical.
 Then you can transition into saying how you meditate daily to increase your ability to focus and block out irrelevant noise from your mind.
 It also helps to mention the importance of practice in helping you remain calm.
 For example, the more confident you are at performing your job, the greater your ability to remain calm and focused.

 “I understand that my team depends on me to perform my job so they can perform theirs, and I also understand the importance of working as quickly as possible to save someone’s life.
 Keeping these two (2) important factors in my mind always allows me to take whatever steps I need to ensure I remain calm and perform my best on the job.
-So, to help me remain calm in difficult situations, I practice my duties every day, so I am 100% sure that I know what is expected of me when we are called in emergencies.
+So, to help me remain calm in difficult situations, I practice my duties every day so I am 100% sure that I know what is expected of me when we are called in emergencies.
 I practice them by performing mock-role playing at home and reading over my training material whenever I can.
 I also ensure that my training is always up-to-date by completing the required continuing education units on time.
-However, another thing that has helped me greatly throughout life is meditating.
+However, another thing that has helped me greatly throughout life is meditation.
 By meditating, I can focus better and block out unnecessary thoughts when I need to”

 10) Can You Tell Me About a Time You Made a Mistake at Work?
 And, How Did You Handle It?